Event Header Image

 Venue Information

-The symposium will be held on Thursday, 12 December 2024 in the Centre for Ageing and the Life Course in the School of Law and Social Justice at the University of Liverpool - find out more about the venue and travel indications.
+The symposium will be held on Thursday, 12 December 2024 in the School of Law and Social Justice Event Space, University of Liverpool (L69 7ZR) - find out more about the venue and travel indications.
 More details will be released closer to the event.

 Find out more about the Social Aspects of Death, Dying and Bereavement Study Group.